 Ami Shinar, artist and architect

-Born and lives in Tel Aviv, Israel, Ami graduated Architecture and Urban Planning at the Technion, Israel Institute of Technology (1976).
+Born and lives in Tel Aviv, Israel, Ami Shinar graduated Architecture and Urban Planning at the Technion, Israel Institute of Technology (1976).

-While doing architecture, Ami has been painting and drawing.
-Among his teachers are Itzhak Danziger and Yoav Barel, Rafi Lavie, Gas Ullman and Zvi Lachman.
+While practicing architecture, Ami has been painting and drawing.
+Among his art teachers are Itzhak Danziger and Yoav Barel, Rafi Lavie,

+Gad Ullman and Zvi Lachman.
 While in Boston Ami studied painting at the Museum of Fine Arts School.

 Shinar's latest solo exhibition was "Co-Living" in Tel Aviv Artist House, during July-August 2020.
 See more below.

 Ami Shinar's paintings and drawings depict the ever changing urban fabric (Tel Aviv scapes) and its back yard (Suzuki series), industrial areas such as Haifa Port piers and cranes , sea-scapes and more.

 Portraits are a main subject matter in Shinar's work.
 Some are done with protest and irony (Micronesia series), but mostly with empathy to the "human topography".
 Such are portraits drawn in many cities during the last 30 years, among which are Boston, Porto, Tokyo, Beijing, Delhi, Dublin, as well as many towns in Italy, France, Spain, Morocco, Greece, Malta, and more.